ansonchf/ansonchf/README.md

 <br/>

-After graduating from the University of Glasgow with a degree in Financial Technology, specializing in Data Analytics and AI & ML learning, I was able to develop many hard and soft skills as a consumer insight analyst for a little over half a year.
-I then took a new step in my career and recently graduated from the Data Science Bootcamp in Le Wagon.
+After graduating from the University of Glasgow with a degree in MSc Financial Technology, specializing in Data Analytics and AI & ML learning, I was able to develop many hard and soft skills as a consumer insight analyst for a little over half a year.
+I then took a new step in my career and graduated from the Data Science Bootcamp in Le Wagon in December 2022.
 As of March 2023 I started my journey as a Data Engineering Consultant.

 <br/>